fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-In this chapter, you have learned about fairness in machine learning in different aspects.
+In this lab, you have learned about fairness in machine learning in different aspects.
 First, we discussed legal definitions of fairness and quantitative ways to measure these definitions.
 We then discussed technical methods to train models to meet fairness criteria.
 We also